AnthoniC/AI-Lab-01/README.md

 # AI-Lab-01

-Solving puzzle 8 using multiple different heuristics.
-These include a random heuristic and a manhattan heuristic.
+Solving puzzle 8 using a star search.
+The heuristics used were a random heuristic and a manhattan heuristic.